RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/AnalysisContainer_8cpp.md

       }
     }

-    void AnalysisContainer::analyze(const HEPUtils::Event& event) const
+    /// Pass event through all analysis for the current collider void AnalysisContainer::analyze(const HEPUtils::Event& event) const
     {
       analyze(event, current_collider);
     }

+    /// Collect signal predictions from other threads and add to this one,
-    void AnalysisContainer::collect_and_add_signal(str collider_name, str analysis_name)
+    /// for specific analysis.
+Note: Analysis::add will not add analyses to themselves. void AnalysisContainer::collect_and_add_signal(str collider_name, str analysis_name)
     {
       for (auto& thread_container_pair : instances_map.at(base_key))